 These financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice (NZ GAAP).
 They comply with New Zealand equivalents to International Financial Reporting Standards (NZ IFRS), and other applicable New Zealand Financial Reporting Standards, as appropriate for entities that fall within the Tier 1 for-profit category.

 (ii) Going concern

-The Group recorded a loss after tax of \$44.4m, with an underlying operational profit (EBITDAF) of \$38.2m.
+The Group recorded a profit after tax of \$32.6m, with an underlying operational profit (EBITDAF) of \$55.4m.